sweetscript/react-form-reducer/README.md

 2. ### Usage of `useFormContext`
-   This hook will return the same properties as useHook, make sure its called inside the context provider you setup before:
+   This hook will return the same properties as `useHoo`k, just make sure you call this hook inside the context provider you setup before:
 ```
 const MyFormComponent = ()=>{
+  // This can be called on any child components under the context provider
   const { fields } = useFormContext<MyFormInterface>();

   return (....);
 }
 ```

-___
+---

-## Errors: `useFormErrors` Validation errors handling hook
+## `useFormErrors` a hook that handles errors

 This hooks is provided as a property in the previous hooks, but can also be used on its own.